• Skip to primary navigation

 A few good “green-thumb” rules of thumb to keep in mind: always carefully inspect any new potting soil before adding it to or repotting your plants (check for any evidence of bugs); isolate new plants for a few days before adding them in to your collection so you have a chance to see if they might be carrying any pests along with them; and to give your plants (leaves, stems, and soil) a good spray down before bringing them inside from the outdoors.

-Plants & Flowers pest, plant
+Plants & Flowers houseplants, pests

 More Posts from Plants & Flowers

-How to Care for a Christmas Cactus Plant
+How to Use Essential Oils for Plant Care

 Reader Interactions